-The regions will be defined using a region-of-influence approach developed in preceding NOAA Atlas 14 Volumes.
+The regions will be defined using a region-of-influence or similar approaches.
 This approach defines regions such that each station has its own region with a potentially unique combination of nearby stations.
 Stations are selected based on selected geographic and statistical criteria.
-One of the advantages of the region-of-influence approach is that it results in a smooth transition in estimates across regional boundaries, which is relevant for the mapping of precipitation frequency estimates.
+One of the advantages of this approach is that it results in a smooth transition in estimates across regional boundaries, which is relevant for the mapping of precipitation frequency estimates.